rich-id/normalizer-extension-bundle/docs/NormalizerExtension.md

 class DummyBatch extends AbstractBatch
 {
-    protected const CACHE_LIFETIME = 'PT1H'; // Here you can define the validity period of the cache (default null)
+    protected const CACHE_LIFETIME = 'PT1H'; // Here you can define the validity period of the cache (default null, no expiration)

     /**
      * @param array<array-key> $keys